 Only 15 minutes by car from Mostar lies the iconic Dervish monastery of Blagaj.
-This is another popular stop on bus trips from Dubrovnik to Mostar, but also makes for one of the best day trips from Mostar.
+This is another popular stop on bus trips from Dubrovnik to Mostar and makes for one of the best day trips from Mostar.
 Known locally as the Blagaj Tekija, it’s a striking collection of historic buildings and natural features at the Buna River spring.
 Not surprisingly, this is a national monument in Bosnia and Herzegovina.

 Stećci Medieval Tombstone Graveyards In Radimlja

-The UNESCO World Heritage Site known as Stećci Medieval Tombstone Graveyards encompasses no fewer than 28 individual sites spread out across the western Balkans.
+The UNESCO World Heritage Site, known as Stećci Medieval Tombstone Graveyards, encompasses 28 individual sites spread across the western Balkans.
 The vast majority of these sites are in Bosnia and Herzegovina.

 Blidinje Nature Park

-While all of the above destinations for Mostar day trips are south of the city, there’s also one particularly amazing destination to the north.
+While all of the above destinations for Mostar day trips are south of the city, there’s also one incredibly great destination to the north.
 About 1 hour and 20 minutes north of Mostar, you’ll find the superb Blidinje Nature Park, one of the top nature parks in Bosnia and Herzegovina.

 Anyone looking to leave the city behind for a day should consider visiting this glorious mountainous region.
-Situated in the very heart of the rugged Dinaric Alps, Blidinje Nature Park is home to many beautiful natural attractions.
+Situated in the rugged Dinaric Alps’ very heart, Blidinje Nature Park is home to many beautiful natural attractions.
 You can visit Blidinje Lake, explore Grabovica Valley or hike the Vran and Čvrsnica mountains.

-It’s wonderful place to go near Mostar all-year round.
-Winter brings snow and great skiing and sledding, while summer is great for hiking.
-Additionally, you’ll also find the large necropolis of Dugo Polje in the valley.
+It’s an incredible place to go near Mostar all year round.
+Winter brings snow and great skiing and sledding, while summer is excellent for hiking.
+Additionally, you’ll also find the extensive necropolis of Dugo Polje in the valley.
 It’s one of many remains of historic human activity in the region.
 This is also part of the Stećci Medieval Tombstone Graveyards UNESCO World Heritage Site that we talked about above.

-Previously a rather poor wine-making town in the Herzegovina countryside, it has grown into a major religious destination since 1981.
+Previously a relatively poor wine-making town in the Herzegovina countryside, it has grown into a major religious destination since 1981.
 This was when the Virgin Mary allegedly appeared to six local kids.
-Some of those children, who still live there and are now adults, claim to still regularly see Virgin Mary apparitions.
+Some of those children, who still live there and are now adults, still claim to see Virgin Mary apparitions regularly.

 Whether it’s a hoax or not—we wrote an entire blog post about this—the fact is that Medjugorje is now a major Catholic pilgrim’s destination.
-It’s one of the most popular in Europe, in fact.
+It’s one of the most popular in Europe.
 Even though the Roman Catholic Church has not acknowledged the apparitions (yet), over a million people travel to this small town each year.